Skip to Main Content

 Genealogy Research Assistance

-While UTRGV Special Collections & University Archives houses materials that may be helpful for genealogical research, our access to resources is generally limited to online databases available to the UTRGV community and secondary source materials compiled by regional genealogical researchers.
+IMPORTANT: UTRGV Special Collections & University Archives houses materials that may be helpful for genealogical research.
+However, our access to resources is generally limited to secondary source materials (especially books and indices) compiled by regional genealogical researchers and online databases available to the UTRGV students, faculty, and staff.

 Consider reaching out to the professionals.